Fivecomm/cell-free-power-control-DNN/README.md

 This repository contains the dataset and code to reproduce results of the following conference paper:

 Guillermo García-Barrios, Manuel Fuentes, David Martín-Sacristán , "A Flexible Low-Complexity DNN Solution for Power Control in Cell-Free Massive MIMO,"  *2024 IEEE 35th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC)*, Valencia, Spain, 2024.
-[Pending acceptance]
+[Presented]

 ## Abstract of the Paper